tranquilit/WAPT-Documentation/source/waptserver-update/index.rst

    This way, you'll be able to go back easily in the rare case that the update fails.

-Before upgrading WAPT Server, please refer to the following upgrading compatibility chart :
+Before upgrading WAPT Server, please refer to the following upgrading compatibility chart:

 ================ ================ ================ ================ ================
 \                To WAPT 1.5      To WAPT 1.6      To WAPT 1.7      To WAPT 1.8